 My name is Becky Pope, and I was born and raised around the Detroit area.
 Thankfully, my mother took me to Sunday School each week, where I was able to hear the gospel clearly explained by my teacher.
 I was about ten years old when I experienced the conviction of the Holy Spirit for my sin and asked for forgiveness, trusting Christ alone for my salvation.

 I received my BSN and license to practice as a registered nurse in 1986.
 The first twenty years of my nursing experience was in critical care, emergency department, and pre-hospital care through flight programs in Atlanta and Colorado Springs.
 In 2006, while listening to a missionary to Nigeria, I realized that I could volunteer to be a missionary.

 I prepared to serve in West Africa, but my host country entered into civil war, and the medical ministry was no longer active.
 I learned about Medical Missions Outreach through an internet search, and after doing several trips with MMO, I officially transferred to serve alongside Bradley and Kelly in early 2013.

 My roles within the ministry have evolved as new staff have joined the ministry at home, and on the field I remain fluid with the needs as they present themselves throughout the clinic day.

 To read more about my story and to find out how you can partner with me view my support page.

 Fun Facts About Me

 My favorite trip location is anywhere where our host church family invests as much in winning their countrymen to Christ as have our team members.

-A piece of advice that has had the most profound effect on ministry is that we can’t all be the last link in the chain.
-And also, be a good steward of the talents and abilities God has given you.
+Some great advice I was given is be a good steward of the talents and abilities God has given you.